Vishakha-Sawra/fewv-demo/content/lessons/typescript-array-tupple/index.md

 books.push("Almond"); //error => Property 'push' does not exist on type 'readonly string[]'
 ```

-## >> Type infer Arrays
+## >> Type infer in Arrays

-9. TypeScript can also infer(guess) the type of an array based on it's value.
+9. TypeScript can also infer (guess) the type of an array based on it's value.

 ```ts
 // Array type inference